nspcc-dev/neofs-rest-gw/docs/migration-new-upload.md

 `X-Neofs-EXPIRATION*` headers are available to set object expiration.
 Learn more in the Swagger documentation (`/v1/docs`).

+Notice that while the `/upload` API required you to create a multipart/form-data payload, with new API you can just push object payload in the HTTP BODY.
+However, whereas previously you always had a file name passed with the form data, now you need to pass it as an attribute.

+Compared to the old `/objects` API you no longer need to serialize object payload into JSON which is more effective, container ID is passed in the path and attributes can be added via `X-Attributes`.

 Also, please note that the object attribute "Timestamp" can now be filled in three ways: through the header `X-Attributes`, automatically if "DefaultTimestamp" is enabled by settings, or in a new third way.
 The `Date`